A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Rewriting Sato's maps

-By our description of $\theta$ from the previous section a spin structure for these surgery diagrams is given by specifying which simple closed curves in the standard basis for the homology of this fiber surface are spin bounding and which are not.
-For Figures \ref{method1} and \ref{tangle2} the standard curves $a_1, b_1$ for the genus part on the bottom left go to meridians of the components $L_1, L_2$ respectively.
-So giving this diagram a spin structure is equivalent to declaring whether or not $L_1, L_2$ are in the characteristic sublink (and doing so for all holes in $\Delta_g$).
-As before we then use the relations in Proposition \ref{ffu} to find the full characteristic sublink.
-We declare that the dotted circle component is never in the characteristic sublink when defining our map $\theta:\Spin(\Sigma_g) \rightarrow \Spin(M_{t_{a_2}^2t_{b_1}^2})$.
+We choose orientations for $L_f$ to simplify calculations for the terms in the above formula; examples of these orientation choices are given in the proof of Lemma \ref{satoishom} below.
+Using our description of $\theta_{L_f}$, a spin structure for these surgery diagrams is given by declaring which curves in the framed link $L$ representing $S^1 \times \Sigma_g$ are in the characteristic sublink; the defining relations $C \cdot L_i \equiv L_i \cdot L_i \pmod{2}$ of definition \ref{ffu} determines whether the additional components of $L_f$ are in the characteristic sublink, by Proposition \ref{mon_comp_determined}.
+For Figure \ref{method1}, giving this diagram a spin structure is equivalent to declaring whether the zero framed components are in the characteristic sublink.
+The dotted circle component is never in the characteristic sublink for our map $\theta_{L_f}$.